PyLops/pylops-gpu/README.md

 ## History
 PyLops-GPU was initially written and it is currently maintained by [Equinor](https://www.equinor.com).
-It is a flexible and scalable python library for large-scale optimization with linear operators that can be tailored to our needs, and as contribution to the free software community.
+It is an extension of [PyLops](https://pylops.readthedocs.io/en/latest/) for large-scale optimization with *GPU-driven* linear operators on that can be tailored to our needs, and as contribution to the free software community.

 ## Contributors